 Unincorporated Association

-The Constitution of the Federal Republic of Nigeria states that “Every person shall be entitled to assemble freely and associate with other persons, and in particular he may form or belong to …” any association for the protection of his interests.
-[Constitution the Federal Republic of Nigeria §40] Thus, with certain derogations, (i.e; those contained in §45 of the Constitution of the Federal Republic of Nigeria), people may come together to form unincorporated associations.
-Such incorporated associations are not eligible for tax benefits.
+The Constitution of the Federal Republic of Nigeria states that “Every person shall be entitled to assemble freely and associate with other persons, and in particular he may form or belong to … "any association for the protection of his interests" [Constitution of the Federal Republic of Nigeria §40].
+Thus, with certain derogations, (i.e., those contained in §45 of the Constitution of the Federal Republic of Nigeria), people may come together to form unincorporated associations.
+Such unincorporated associations are not eligible for tax benefits.
 Because the information relevant to making an equivalency determination will necessarily be contained in the governing documents of each unincorporated association, these types of associations will not be discussed further in this Note.

 B. Public Benefit Status

 Nigeria does not grant a special public benefit status to organizations that engage in public benefit activities.
-However, the public benefit character of certain organizations that engage in public benefit activities is recognized through the grant of tax preferences (please refer to Section V(B)).
+However, the public benefit character of certain organizations that engage in public benefit activities is recognized through the grant of tax preferences (please refer to Section V(B) below).

 IV.
 Specific Questions Regarding Local Law